 This within-snake variation contributed to results with wide credible intervals (Fig. 2A-B).
 Even so, we observed an increase in the likelihood of defensive or cautious behaviors in Oxyuranus in all three sound treatments (relative to control), and a lesser effect with Aspidites in the S1 and S3 treatment.

 While the probability of observing these behaviors was not strongly linked to sound treatment, especially in Pseudonaja, we observed differences in the composition of these behaviors across each genus, and between sound treatments (Fig. 2C).
 We found that genus identity explained 88.913% of the variation in behavior composition (F4,17 = 36.279, P = 0.001), with sound treatment contributing an additional 3.605% (F1,17 = 5.884, P = 0.001), and no significant variation explained by their interaction (2.580%: F4,17 = 1.053, P = 0.421).
 All three genera in the probability model (Aspidites, Oxyuranus and Pseudonaja) were defined by different sets of behaviors in the control trials, and behaviors changed across the three sound treatments.
-Aspidites became more likely to freeze and less likely to periscope, Oxyuranus increased in freezing, head jerks and was less likely to hiss and cautiously explore, and Pseudonaja became less likely to hiss and more likley to freeze, head jerk and periscope (Fig. 2C).
+Aspidites became more likely to freeze and less likely to periscope, Oxyuranus increased in freezing, head jerks and was less likely to hiss and cautiously explore, and Pseudonaja became less likely to hiss and more likely to freeze, head jerk and periscope (Fig. 2C).
 Behavior composition between genera became more similar as sound frequency increased; Bray-Curtis dissimilarities between control trials for these three genera were c.
 2x larger than behavior composition in the S3 sound treatment (Aspidites-Oxyuranus, 0.657 vs 0.298; Aspidites – Pseudonaja, 0.786 vs 0.444; Oxyuranus-Pseudonaja, 1.000 vs 0.576).

 Snake movement

 Snake movement patterns varied by genus.
 Acanthophis was the least likely to move and Hoplocephalus, while quite likely to move, rarely moved more than 50cm from starting position (Fig. 3A).
-The other three genera exhibited a range of movement, with Aspidities showing uniform patterns of movement between 0cm and 1m, and Oxyuranus and especially Pseudonaja likely to either stay still or move a substantial distance (Fig. 3A).
+The other three genera exhibited a range of movement, with Aspidites showing uniform patterns of movement between 0cm and 1m, and Oxyuranus and especially Pseudonaja likely to either stay still or move a substantial distance (Fig. 3A).

 The probability of head movement greater than 20cm also varied by genera.
 Acanthophis was the least likely to move in control trials, Oxyuranus the most, and the other three genera varied strongly based on snake identity (Fig. 3B).
 Marginal and conditional R2 values were 0.365 (95% CIs = 0.256-0.454) and 0.504 (CIs = 0.469-0.538) respectively.
 Most random variation was explained by differences between individual snakes (SD = 2.04), compared with trial blocks (SD = 0.23) and speaker sides (SD = 0.92).

 In the three sound treatments, we observed a consistent increase in the probability that Aspidites moved compared with controls, especially in S3, where almost all trials resulted in movement (Fig. 3A, C).
-Other genera showed no response in the the probability of movement.
+Other genera showed no response in the probability of movement.

 When considering the direction of movement, all genera showed a low likelihood of movement away from the speaker, consistent with random choice of direction (c.
 25%).
 We found Acanthophis was more likely to move away from the sound in S1 and S2 treatments, and Oxyuranus was more likely to move away in S2, with slightly lower probabilities in S1 and S3 (Fig. 3D).
 Pseudonaja showed a weak propensity towards greater probability of movement away from the sound source in treatment S2, but not in S1 and S3.
 While no Aspidites differences were likely to be non-zero, we observed a trend from movement away from the sound source in treatment S1 to a trend to move towards the sound source in treatment S3.